 There are few places in the world as evocative as Antarctica.
-As you approach the White Continent, feel your excitement and awe grow in anticipation.
-Much of Antarctica is indescribable and can only be fully appreciated with your own eyes.
+As your ship approaches the White Continent, you may be overcome by feelings of excitement and awe.
+Antarctica is indescribable and can only be fully appreciated through your own eyes.

-The Expedition Team will be with you providing insights into the places you visit.
+Your expedition team will accompany you all along the way, providing insights into the places you visit.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

 Charter Flight Contingency Plan: